pu758614/conquer_bible/phpMyAdmin/doc/html/_sources/faq.txt

   any) will be included in backup.
 * "Enclose table and column names with backquotes" ensures that column and table names formed with special characters are protected.
-* "Add into comments" includes column comments, relations, and media (MIME) types set in the pmadb in the dump as :term:`SQL` comments (*/\* xxx \*/*).
+* "Add into comments" includes column comments, relations, and MIME types set in the pmadb in the dump as :term:`SQL` comments (*/\* xxx \*/*).